-I recently gave an interview that I think you’ll enjoy.
-I talk reading, mental models, investing, learning and more.
+An interview I gave that I think you’ll enjoy as I talk about reading, mental models, investing, learning and more.

 Can you discuss your background and the origins of Farnam Street?